 Charcoal Chimney Starters

 Charcoal Chimney starters are very common, affordable, and easy to use charcoal starters.
 The idea behind the charcoal chimneys is straightforward.
-Its cylindrical-shaped chamber packs charcoals in a tight pile, and a bottom chamber is used for the fire or ignition source.
-We wrote a simple guide on using Chimney starters which you can read here.
+Its cylindrical-shaped chamber packs charcoal in a tight pile, and a bottom chamber is used for the fire or ignition source.
+We wrote a simple guide on using Chimney starters.

 You can use a small number of paper towels dipped in vegetable oil or other kinds of paper.
 I recommend avoiding paper with chemicals such as heavy ink or newspaper to avoid chemicals smells and excess smoke.
 Fill the chimney and start a fire in the chimney starter bottom chamber, the heat and flames will rise up the chimney and ignite the charcoals.